Premium cabins are undergoing a transformation as new types of long-haul aircraft enter service

 After several years of dwindling orders for the behemoth of the skies and plenty of speculation about its future, Airbus finally admitted that it may have to shut down production unless it received a major new order for the superjumbos.
 Lo and behold, a few days later, Emirates ordered 36 new A380s and the production line’s future has been secured.

-Receiving these new aircraft in 2019 will coincide with the launch of BA’s long-awaited new Club World business class seat, which is currently “in development” and will be rolled out from next year.
+All of this will coincide with the launch of BA’s long-awaited new Club World business class seat, which is currently “in development” and will be rolled out from next year.
 BA’s chief executive officer Alex Cruz has already confirmed that the new Club World seat will offer “direct aisle access” – BA’s current Club World configuration has long been criticized for failing to offer this facility from many seats in the cabin.

-Cruz has insisted that BA is still a “premium airline” and that the “glory days” are coming back as the airline prepares to celebrate its 100th anniversary in 2019.
+Cruz has insisted that BA is still a “premium airline” and that the “glory days” are coming back as the airline prepares to celebrate its 100th anniversary.
 He has also promised to improve the Club Europe business class service on short-haul routes with BA set to enhance the catering offered in this cabin this year, following on from last year’s upgrade to Club World’s catering on long-haul flights.

 Virgin, meanwhile, has yet to reveal its plans for the premium cabins to be fitted on its A350s from next year.